larrykollar/Humanist/test/PDFengines.md

 * generate PDF directly from the Markdown file, bypassing Pandoc.
-  The command becomes `vivliostyle build book.md -o book.pdf`
+  The command becomes `vivliostyle build book.md -o book.pdf`.
+  However, bypassing Pandoc means variables are not processed.

 To install Vivliostyle, you need a recent version of `node.js` installed on your system.